NETWAYS/foreman-training/provisioning/02_configuration.md

 ****

-In Foreman the provisioning is centred on the operating system which has to be associated to the hardware architectures like i386 or x86_64, the installation media being the URL where to find the boot media and software packages, partition tables and provisioning templates.
+In Foreman the provisioning is centered on the operating system which has to be associated with the hardware architectures like i386 or x86_64, the installation media being the URL where to find the boot media and software packages, partition tables and provisioning templates.